 - Medical expenses

 Talcum Powder Lawsuits Settlement Examples

 A talcum powder lawsuit was launched by Ann Zoas, a 78-year-old New York woman who developed mesothelioma after years of using Johnson’s baby powder.
-Zoas claimed that she used the baby powder on a regular basis between 1945 and 1948, and almost 80 percent of the time between 1949 and January 2017.
+Zoas claimed that she used the baby powder on a regular basis between 1945 and 1948 and almost 80 percent of the time between 1949 and January 2017.
 After the frequent use, doctors diagnosed that she had mesothelioma.
-Johnson & Johnson agreed to a $1.5 million settlements in the year of 2018.
+Johnson & Johnson agreed to a $1.5 million settlement in the year 2018.